SeaRoth/JavaTimedExerciseAndroidPositionYelp/README.md

 # Java Coding Question for Android Developer position at Yelp

+Time limit: 15 minutes

 Given a List<List<String>> of strings, count the occurrences of each String and then output the most repeated string(s) in a List<String>, alphabetized.

-For example:
+    Features:
+    1. Code written in Java
+    2. Testing written in Kotlin

+## Example 1

 #### INPUT:
 {